-A device used to draw blood and give treatments, including intravenous fluids, drugs, or blood transfusions.
-The port is placed under the skin, usually in the chest.
+- A device used to draw blood and give treatments, including intravenous fluids, blood transfusions, or drugs such as chemotherapy and antibiotics.
+The port is placed under the skin, usually in the right side of the chest.
 It is attached to a catheter (a thin, flexible tube) that is guided (threaded) into a large vein above the right side of the heart called the superior vena cava.
-A port may stay in place for many weeks or months.
-A needle is inserted through the skin into the port to draw blood or give fluids.
+A needle is inserted through the skin into the port to draw blood or give fluids and other treatments.
+A port may stay in place for many weeks, months, or years.
 Also called port-a-cath.